-Opened on Christmas Day, 1930, The Fox Theater in downtown Bakersfield, California, most commonly referred to as the Fox, is a historic performing arts and community events center.
+Opened on Christmas Day 1930, The Fox Theater in downtown Bakersfield, California is a historic performing arts and community events center most commonly referred to simply as the Fox.
 With events ranging from ballet to contemporary pop and rock music, the Bakersfield Fox Theater has become an institution of the Southern California city.

 Designed by S. Charles Lee, a Los Angeles based theater architect, the Spanish Colonial Revival exterior of the building is considered one of the best extant examples of the style.